Eleanor of Aquitaine: Later years in England (1159–1168)

 It was not until September 1160 that Henry again summoned Eleanor and the children to be with him in France.
 Queen Constance had died that year, providing Louis with two daughters but no male heir, and he promptly arranged a third marriage to Adela of Champagne.
 Therefore, Henry II decided to immediately arrange for Prince Henry's marriage to Marguerite, despite their being only children.
-For this he obtained a special dispensation from the church, and the marriage proceeded on 2 November, unbeknown to Louis.
+For this he obtained a special dispensation from the church, and the marriage proceeded on 2 November, unbeknownest to Louis.
 (Note: Since Louis and Eleanor's marriage had been annulled for consanguinity, the marriage between their children was also problematic.
 Further complicating this was the fact that Queen Adela was also related to Louis.)
 Eleanor remained in France and in September 1161 gave birth to a daughter, Eleanor, at Domfront, Normandy.
 (Note: The number of years between the birth of Geoffrey (1158) and Eleanor (1161) compared to Queen Eleanor's other pregnancies has given rise to speculation about the presence of another child.
 In his History of Great Britain (1611), John Speed states that Eleanor had a son named Philip, born sometime between 1158 and 1162, who died young.
 His sources no longer exist, and he alone mentions this birth.)
 Henry and Eleanor finally returned to England on 25 January 1163 after a prolonged absence, which also marked the end of her duties as regent in England.

 February 1165 saw Henry back on the continent to arrange the marriages of their daughters Matilda and Eleanor to cement an alliance with Emperor Frederick Barbarossa.
 Eleanor joined him on 1 May, acting as his regent in Anjou and Maine.
 It was there that another daughter, Joanna, was born at Angers in October, although Henry was not there, having returned to England only two weeks after her arrival.
 During much of these times the royal couple saw very little of each other, Henry not joining Eleanor till she asked for his help in dealing with a potential revolt in March 1166.
 His conflict with Breton nobles was settled by betrothing Prince Geoffrey to Constance, daughter of Duke Conan IV of Brittany.